YOUR NEW BABY (LESS THAN 2 MONTHS) AND SLEEP

 - Keep the room dark and quiet.
 Use night lights, if needed.

 By age 9 months, if not sooner, most infants are able to sleep for at least 8 to 10 hours without needing a nighttime feeding.
 Infants will still wake up during the night.
-However, over time, your infant will learn to self-soothe and fall back asleep on his or her own.
+However, over time, your infant will learn to self-soothe and fall back asleep.

 Sleeping with a baby younger than 12 months of age may increase the risk of sudden infant death syndrome (SIDS).